The Origin of Feminism

 - For third-wave feminists, therefore, “sexual liberation,” a major goal of second-wave feminism, was expanded to mean a process of first becoming conscious of the ways one’s gender identity and sexuality have been shaped by society and then intentionally constructing (and becoming free to express) one’s authentic gender identity.

-- The third wave was much more inclusive of women and girls of colour than the first or second waves had been.
+- The third wave was much more inclusive of women and girls of color than the first or second waves had been.

 - One key element of third wave feminism is the study of intersectionality, critical theory describing the ways in which oppressive institutions (racism, sexism, homophobia, transphobia, ableism, xenophobia, classism, etc.) are interconnected and cannot be examined separately from one another.